aaranyue/quarTeT/README.md

 Note that the sequence ID in first column should be consistent with in genome.
 Some tools may change sequence ID if ID is too long.

-The sequence ontology in the third column should include "LTR" to be recognized.
+The sequence ontology in the third column should include `LTR` or `long_terminal_repeat` (EDTA default), or have `LTR` in the eighth column (RepeatMasker default) to be recognized.
 ```
 Usage: python3 quartet.py CentroMiner <parameters>
   -h, --help            show this help message and exit
   -i GENOME_FASTA       (*Required) Genome file, FASTA format.
   --TE TE               TE annotation file, gff3 format.
+  --gene GENE           gene annotation file, gff3 format.
   -n MIN_PERIOD         Min period to be consider as centromere repeat monomer.
 Default: 100
   -m MAX_PERIOD         Max period to be consider as centromere repeat monomer.
 Default: 200
   -s CLUSTER_IDENTITY   Min identity between TR monomers to be clustered (Cannot be smaller than 0.8).
 Default: 0.8